super-era/data-structures-implementation-practice/linked-list/README.md

 # linked-list
+(branch LL_bi)

-This project is an implementation of an integer-data uni-directional linked-list data structure.
+This project is an implementation of an integer-data bidirectional linked-list data structure.
+For the unidirectional implementation, look at the main branch.

 Methods include:
 - adding nodes